 Savory, succulent, and seasoned…the Continental cuisine found along the barges cruising the Canal du Midi appeals to those with a special fondness for the “fruits de mer”.
 Focusing on regional delicacies such as fresh fish, oysters, and other seafood, the gourmet meals aboard the 3-star, 10 guest barge Athos are rustic and beautiful, inspired by the area’s Mediterranean influences.

 Guests start out the day with specialties from a local patisserie such as freshly baked croissants and pastries, along with fruit, yogurt, and cereals.
 Luncheon showcases bountiful salads of market fresh vegetables, often served with a rich quiche made with locally produced cheese.

 Four course dinners are proudly presented by the onboard Chef, featuring locally-grown ingredients and seasonal produce, paired with red and white wine from nearby vineyards for an epicurean exploration of the region’s signature flavors.

 During the cruise, lucky passengers will join the locals at a produce market to shop the colorful displays of produce, flowers, and cheeses.
-Onshore tastings of both wine and olive oil, another regional specialty, round out the gourmet indulgences on Athos.
+Onshore tastings of both wine and olive oil, another regional specialty, round out the gourmet indulgences on the Athos.

 The Canal du Midi is especially known for its delicious mussels, which are a favorite of the Athos crew!
 Luckily for the Barge Lady blog, the Athos has generously shared an original (and doable!) recipe from its wonderful mussel pot.

 Athos’ Favorite Mussels in White Wine

 1 clove of garlic

 Fresh herbs to taste: basil, parsley, and chives